 SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN (wan1) and WWANs (wwan1 and, for dual-cellular models, wwan2).
+By default, SureLink is enabled for IPv4 for the preconfigured WAN (wan) and WWAN (modemwwan2).
 It is disabled for IPv6.

 '''

 (config network interface my_wan> ipv4 surelink enable true

 (config network interface my_wan)>

 '''